dbt-labs/corp/dwh_design_conventions.md

 tables within a database schema, less so. dbt offers a lot by way of [custom schema names](https://docs.getdbt.com/docs/using-custom-schemas), and soon [model aliasing](https://github.com/fishtown-analytics/dbt/pull/800) as well.
-Different data warehouses offer additional levels to the hierarchy: Snowflake allows an arbitrary number of logical databases; models in one BigQuery project can select data from another one, if you have access to both.
+Different data warehouses add levels to the hierarchy, and levers to your toolkit:
+Snowflake allows an arbitrary number of logical databases; models in one BigQuery project can select data from another one, if you have access to both.

 A significant theme is the relationship between folder structure in a dbt repo